EggerMarc/tools-rs/CODE_ORGANIZATION.md

-# Toors Code Organization
+# Tools-rs Code Organization

-This document describes the organization of the Toors codebase following Rust best practices.
+This document describes the organization of the tools-rs codebase following Rust best practices.

 ## Project Structure

 The project is organized as a Rust workspace with two main crates:

 ```
-toors/
+tools-rs/
 ├── Cargo.toml              # Workspace definition and main crate
 ├── src/                    # Main crate source (tools-rs)
 │   └── lib.rs              # Re-exports and high-level API